-We appreciate function, and the only thing better, is when function meets form.
-We also love our kitchens around here.
-In fact, we relish them, along with the kind folks who bring us our most beautiful kitchen pieces—and surest-to-please gift ideas—from plateware to décor.
-Here are 20 artists and retailers committed to making our kitchens beautiful.
+When form meets function?
+'Tis a beautiful thing.
+And given that we spend so much time in our kitchens around here, it's no great leap to say that we also kinda love the folks who bring us our most beautiful kitchen pieces—and surest-to-please gift ideas.
+Specializing in everything from plate ware to decor, these 20 artists and retailers are committed to making our kitchens beautiful.
 And beautifully functional.
 Amen to that.

 Home Base: San Fransisco, CA